-Graduation is an automated process at Grayson College, which helps streamline the process for students and ensures that transcripts reflect the earned degree or certificate.
-Each semester a review of degree audits is completed by the Admissions and Registrar's Office to determine those students who are eligible for graduation.
+Graduation is an automated process at Grayson College.
+This helps streamline the process for students and ensures that transcripts reflect the credentials earned by the student.
+Each semester a review of degree audits is completed by the Registrar's Office to determine those students who are eligible for graduation.